 A stable fit means something different depending on if you’re going for on/over-ear headphones or their in-ear counterparts.
 That said, either way, the audio product of choice should remain in or on your ears as your head bobs up and down during a run.
 Unfortunately, this can result in headphones that aren’t comfortable to wear for extended periods of time but comfort should be sufficient for sub-one-hour runs.

-In the case of earbuds, you want them to stay in your ears and whether that requires an ear-hook design like the PowerBeats3 or an angled nozzle like the Jaybird X4, is wholly dependent on what’s comfortable for you.
+In the case of earbuds, you want them to stay in your ears for the sake of usability and sound quality.
+Whether comfort means an ear-hook design like the PowerBeats3 or an angled nozzle like the Jaybird X4<, is wholly dependent on what’s comfortable for you.
 There’s another layer to a stable fit with running earbuds, however; you may also need to account for third-party ear tips.
-Frankly, most sport earbuds include a plethora of ear and wing tips, but in case yours don’t make sure to learn how to find the right earbuds for you.
+Frankly, most sports earbuds include a plethora of ear and wing tips, but in case yours don’t make sure to learn how to find the right earbuds for you.

 Running headphones and earbuds need to be water-resistant